 Elba is famous for the exile of Napoleon, but its history goes back much further.
-Explore Etruscan ruins, medieval fortresses, and Napoleonic era castles on this tiny island.
+Explore Etruscan ruins, medieval fortresses, and Napoleonic era castles on this tiny island in Tuscany.

 Florence isn’t just the Duomo and the Baptistry.
-Explore this medieval city on a 90 minute guided walking tour and learn how it became the birthplace of the Renaissance.
+Explore this medieval city on a 90 minute guided walking tour and learn how it became the birthplace of the Renaissance in Tuscany.

 Go inside the mind of a genius at this revolutionary museum.
 It’s mere steps from the Florence Duomo, and can be booked in advance.